How to Write a More Meaningful Update Report Under the French Duty of Vigilance Law

 Gross inequality is the tragedy of the commons we must face up to in 2019

-This article first appeared in the Ethical Corporation blog on December 18, 2018
+This article was published in Ethical Corporation Magazine, December Issue, 2018.

 The easy formula would be, of course, to write yet another “top five issues in 2018 and what to expect in 2019” piece.
 But what do those articles achieve?
 Year after year, they all come down to the fact that while some issues linger, and some new ones emerge, the fundamental problems for society remain.